Aliases for AXIN2 Gene

 GeneCards Summary for AXIN2 Gene

 AXIN2 (Axin 2) is a Protein Coding gene.
-Diseases associated with AXIN2 include oligodontia-colorectal cancer syndrome and colorectal cancer.
-Among its related pathways are Basal cell carcinoma and Endometrial cancer.
+Diseases associated with AXIN2 include Oligodontia-Colorectal Cancer Syndrome and Colorectal Cancer.
+Among its related pathways are Pathways in cancer and Signaling by Wnt.
 GO annotations related to this gene include protein kinase binding and GTPase activator activity.
 An important paralog of this gene is AXIN1.

 UniProtKB/Swiss-Prot for AXIN2 Gene